- When will I get my tax information?

 - I have more than one Boston Capital Investment.

 - What is the cusip number for this investment?

 - How can I use my passive losses?

 1. When will I get my tax information?

 Every attempt will be made to get you your tax information prior to April 15, please note that the IRS has extended the filing date to May 17, 2021.
 Signup at www.bostoncapital.com to “Go Paperless” and receive and email notification when your account documents are available.

 2. Why is my tax information always so late?

-Why can't I get it sooner?
-Public funds include many underlying properties which must each have their own tax return prepared by their local accountant.
+Your investment has underlying properties which must each have their own tax return prepared by their local accountant.
 This information is then submitted to Boston Capital.
-The Fund's accountants gather this information as it is completed, check to ensure that the expected Tax Credits have been generated, and then prepare your Fund's tax return.
-Private partnerships are complex, and may include more than one property.
-Due to the complexity of these investments, their annual tax returns may take longer to prepare.
+The Fund's accountants gather this information as it is completed, check to ensure that everything has been accurately accounted for, and then prepare your Fund's tax return

 3. What tax forms are necessary for reporting my tax credits?

 You may need to use the following forms to report your low-income housing tax credits: Form 8582 (Passive Activity Loss Limitations); Form 8582-CR (Passive Activity Credit Limitations); Form 3800 (General Business Credit).
 (Individuals are no longer required to complete and file Form 8586 (Low-Income Housing Credit).
 The credits are reported directly on Form 3800)